sanhitamj/author_gender_ratio/README.md

   recently read her Half of a Yellow Sun and liked the novel), and keeps a track of - Customers Also Bought Items By (the recommended authors).

+This suggestions, if the name 'Customers Also Bought Items By' any accurate, come from collaborative filtering.
+That is, these suggestions come from people's book buying habits.
+For example, if Mary Ann Sieghard and I both have read Chimamanda Ngozi Adiechie's novels, and Elise Bohan's book, then what she read (or bought) will be suggested to me; and what I read will be suggested to her.
+If I am to confirm what Sieghart has claimed in her book the methodology will be as follows.

+## Methodology and Analysis

+Find as many authors, and whose names are suggested along with an author.
+For the whole set of authors, find the gender ratio.
+For each author, if the same ratio persists with the recommended authors, we cannot find the proof of what Sieghart has claimed in her book.

 The reason I came up with this idea to check gender distribution, because along with Chimamanda, many other women authors are suggested.
 Chimamanda is a feminist.
 I also recently read Future Superhuman by Elise Bohan.
 Not many women authors are